2021 Pakistan Super League: COVID-19 pandemic impact

 The day before the tournament was due to start, Wahab Riaz and Daren Sammy, both of Peshawar Zalmi, were put in isolation after they met with team owner Javed Afridi, who was not part of the bubble.
-However, after they both received results of a negative COVID test, they were allowed to rejoin the side.
+However, after they both received results of a negative COVID test, they were allowed to rejoin the team.

 On 1 March, Fawad Ahmed of Islamabad United was reported to have tested positive for COVID-19, which led to the postponement of their match against Quetta Gladiators by one day.
 On 4 March, it was reported that three more players had tested positive, including Tom Banton and a support staff member.
 Later that day, it was announced that the tournament had been suspended after seven new cases were reported.
 Dr Sohail Saleem, Head of the Medical Panel, submitted his resignation to chairman Ehsan Mani following increasing criticism over the abrupt postponement of the tournament.

 After the postponement, the PCB formed a two-member fact-finding committee to investigate the causes behind the bio-secure bubble breaches.

 The PCB announced on 11 March that they were looking to reschedule the remaining fixtures for June 2021.
 A week later, they proposed the tournament would either start on either 2 or 6 June, finishing on 20 June with all matches to take place in Karachi.

 On 11 April, the PCB announced the tournament's revised schedule with the competition due to restart on 1 June.
 On 4 May 2021, all the teams asked the PCB to move the remaining matches to the UAE because of an increase of COVID-19 in Pakistan.

 The Emirates Cricket Board (ECB) gave green light to the Pakistan Cricket Board for holding the remaining matches of the PSL 2021 in Abu Dhabi on 18 May.
 However, it was also reported that the Abu Dhabi government put forward a condition that all the participants needed to be vaccinated against COVID-19.
 Following this, the PCB and the team owners held a virtual meeting on 19 May to review all potential scenarios and unanimously agreed to wait until the close of business on 20 May (UAE time) regarding clarifications on certain requested exemptions before a final decision on the hosting of the remaining matches was made.
 In May 2021, the Pakistan Super League finally secured all exemptions and approvals required to conduct the remainder of the 2021 season in Abu Dhabi.

 Another bubble breach took place after the resumption of the tournament, this time the day before the final.
 Haider Ali and Umaid Asif, both of Peshawar Zalmi, admitted that they had met people from outside their bubble and were suspended from competing in the final.